Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/adler32.rst

 3. calcute :math:`s1+=tmp[0]` and :math:`s2=s1*W+tmp[0]+tmp[i]+\cdots +tmp[W-1]`, and ensure that :math:`s1` and :math:`s2` are less than 65521.
 4. set :math:`i+=W`, if :math:`i<size`, go to step 2, otherwise end.

-For more information, please check out source code.
+For more information, check out source code.